jmasselink/jmasselink.github.io/about.md

 >I enjoy working on MissingMaps / Humanitarian OpenStreetMap projects, open source GIS, and honing my Python, SQL, R, and JavaScript skills.

 #### Volunteering
+>
 >In my spare time, I am a volunteer board member and treasurer with [**Tusubira**](http://www.tusubira.org), a nonprofit organization which supports education and women's empowerment in eastern Uganda.
 My role includes bookkeeping, fundraising, and coordinating with our Uganda-based partners.

->I supported a small group of digital humanitarians who support LUCHA (*Lutte pour la Changement*), a Congolese pro-democracy and peacemaking network, in deploying [Ushahidi](http://www.ushahidi.com) to monitor election-related abuses.
+>Along with a small group of digital humanitarians, I supported LUCHA (*Lutte pour la Changement*), a Congolese pro-democracy and peacemaking network, in deploying [Ushahidi](http://www.ushahidi.com) to monitor election-related abuses.

 >Lately, I've enjoyed contributing to [OpenStreetMap](http://www.openstreetmap.org) - a free, editable, and usable map of the world.
 Together with a small group of conservationists from MapHubs and Mapbox, we forked the OpenStreetMap tasking manager to organize  environment-focused mapping projects at [OSM.earth](http://osm.earth).